Towards Porting Operating Systems with Program Synthesis: and Language Definition

 In the abstract syntax, type judgments, and semantics judgments we use italics for metavariables (e.g., $v$) and for words corresponding to types in the abstract syntax (e.g., $\mathit{declaration}$).
 We use \texttt{typewriter} font for words that correspond to language keywords.
 The notation $\overline{\alpha_i}$ means ``a sequence of one or more $\alpha$, each to be referred to elsewhere as $\alpha_i$''.
 If there are no references outside the overbar, the $i$ subscript may be left off.
 Epsilon ($\epsilon$) appearing in syntax represents an empty production.
 The notation \texttt{"}$\ldots$\texttt{"} represents a string literal with arbitrary contents.

 Bitvectors (machine integers) may be any width greater than zero.
 Bitvector \emph{constants} are represented as \bitconstprefix{\ttC}, which can be thought of as an explicit sequence of zeros and ones.
 The number of bits in a bitvector constant (that is, the number of digits) gives its type.
 Thus, \bitconstprefix{00} and \bitconstprefix{0000} are different.
-In the concrete syntax, bitvector constants whose size is a multiple of 4 can also be written in the form \hexconst.
+In the concrete syntax, bitvector constants whose size is a multiple of 4 can also be written in the form \hexconst, where \ttC is a hexadecimal constant.
 These are desugared in the parser and not shown further in this document.

-The \casp and \ale syntax should be considered disjoint.
+The \casp and \ale syntaxes are disjoint.
 Some elements are the same in each, but these are specified separately regardless.
 They use the same metavariables as well, which should not be mixed; any language construct in a judgment should be all \casp or all \ale.
 In a few places mixing is needed, in which case the translation defined in Section \ref{sec:ale_exec} is applied to allow inserting \ale fragments into \casp terms.
 The \ale rules in Section \ref{sec:ale_check} do use the same \emph{environments} as the \casp rules.
 These should be construed as holding only \casp elements.
 Further details can be found in Section \ref{sec:ale_check}.